MIRA: Medical Time Series Foundation Model for Real-World Health Data: Neural ODE

 \section{Neural ODE}

-\paragraph{Gradient Computation via Adjoint Sensitivity} For end-to-end training, gradients of a loss function $\mathcal{L}$ (computed based on the final prediction) with respect to the ODE parameters $\theta_{ODE}$ and the initial state $h_N$ are efficiently computed using the adjoint sensitivity method \cite{chen2018neural}.
-This involves solving a backward-in-time ODE for the adjoint state $a(s) = \partial \mathcal{L}/\partial h(s)$:
+\paragraph{Gradient Computation via Adjoint Sensitivity.} For end-to-end training, gradients of a loss function $\mathcal{L}$ with respect to the ODE parameters $\theta_{\text{ODE}}$ and the initial state $h(t_N)$ are efficiently computed using the adjoint sensitivity method~\citep{chen2018neural}.
+This involves solving a backward-in-time ODE for the adjoint state $a(s) = \partial \mathcal{L} / \partial h(s)$: